 If a node has an actual problem, it will display a Warning badgeon its top left corner.
 Hovering over the badge will display a tooltip with more information.

-To reset and remove a problem, for the parameter you want to fix or reset, click on the dropdown arrow next to the blue function graphand select Reset to Default Value.
-This returns a parameter to its previous, non-exposed state, the blue icon will turn gray again to reflect this.
+To reset and remove a problem, for the parameter you want to fix or reset, click on the Dropdown buttonnext to the Edit Function button and select Reset.
+This returns a parameter to its previous, non-exposed state, the blue name will turn gray again to reflect this.